Ajatt-Tools/mpvacious/README.md

   <a href="https://github.com/Ajatt-Tools/mpvacious/blob/master/.github/RELEASE/subs2srs.conf">Example configuration file</a>
 </p>

-Sentence field should be first in the note type settings.
+If the first field is empty, it will be set contain the string `[empty]`.
 Otherwise, Anki won't allow mpvacious to add new notes.
+This won't happen if the sentence field is first in the note type settings.

 **Tip**: Try [our official note type](https://ankiweb.net/shared/info/1557722832) if you don't want to configure note fields yourself.